Fan287/parenting_product_project/README.md

 # Parenting Product Insight Study
-This project aims to gain insights into parenting products by web scraping data from the online shopping platform, HKTVmall, and Petit Tippi.
+This project aims to gain insights into parenting products by web scraping data from the online shopping platforms, HKTVmall and Petit Tippi.
-The goal is to collect basic product information(product name,price,origin etc.) from these platforms and analyze customer comments to understand customer preferences.
-However, please note that the demo for Petit Tippi's website is not uploaded due to recent changes on their website.
+The project collects basic information (product name, price, origin, etc.) of at least 100 products in each category (e.g., powder) from these platforms daily and analyzes customer comments to understand customer preferences.
+Please note that the demo for Petit Tippi's website is not uploaded due to recent changes on their website.

 ## Project's structure
 1. Use VS Code to perform web scraping and save the data as CSV files.